Learn more about why an updated historic district ordinance would benefit Dearborn and its residents.

 To learn more, follow us on Facebook or Instagram, join our mailing list, or come to an upcoming meeting.

-📸 and research by Ian Tomashik
+📸 Zillow, research by Sharon Morton

 Visit Preservation Dearborn on Facebook or Instagram for all our features on historic homes and buildings!